Thrakbad/Thrakbad.github.io/README.md

 Hiding apps.
 Since it is not very canon to have the Google Play Store available on a device, you can create a list of blocked apps, that will not be shown by the launcher.
 To do so

-* create a file apps.txt in your devices download folder.
+* create a file blocked.txt in your devices download folder.
 This is the folder where Android usually stores files you download from the internet.
 * enter the names of every app you wish to hide in an individual line.

 My file looks like this, for example.